LAST UPDATE: 01/20/2021

 I usually try to blog about upcoming holiday service schedules approximately 2 weeks prior to the upcoming holiday.
 Please keep in mind that routes that normally do not operate on Sundays will not operate on the selected holidays above either, regardless of the day of the week that the holiday falls upon.

 Below is the current fare structure for the HART system, effective October 1, 2015.
 Fares have not changed dramatically since then, though express fares were eliminated in January 2021 due to the elimination of the agency’s remaining express routes (limited express routes remain, but the local fare is assessed).
 A major overhaul of the HART fare structure is coming in July, 2021 with the full public rollout of Flamingo Fares.

 (*)indicates that a HART Discount Permit is required.

 Please keep in mind that information on this page is subject to change, especially things like schedules and fares.
 I do try my best to keep things as accurate as possible, but sometimes things change without notice.
-To obtain the latest information, please visit goHART.org, or call (813)-254-4278.
+To obtain the latest information, please visit HART’s website or call 813-254-4278.

 Please be patient as I continue to work on this section.
 I will have much more to come soon!